lsprangers/lsprangers.github.io/docs/aws_sap/SECURITY.md

     - Since data is encrypted with HTTPS, attacker can't read or modify data
 - Use a DNS with DNSSEC compliance
     - Domain Name System Security Extensions (DNSSEC) adds more layers of security to DNS by ensuring the responses are authentic
-    - There's a second attack vector, even with HTTPS, where a DNS entry is forged / fake and we still use SSL to try to reach `goodwebsite.com` and DNS ends up routing us to the incorrect bad one and it's still valid with the CA
+    - There's a second attack vector, even with HTTPS, where a DNS entry is forged / fake and you still use SSL to try to reach `goodwebsite.com` and DNS ends up routing us to the incorrect bad one and it's still valid with the CA
         - This is known as ***DNS Spoofing***
     - Can bypass this by using a DNS Resolver thats DNSSEC compliant, and Amazon Route 53 is DNSSEC compliant, and even has KMS out of the box encryption for DNS queries

 #### SSL on Load Balancer Architecture
 - Using ALB:
     - Setup ALB with SSL Cert(s) and for any incoming HTTPS request the ALB can do SSL handshake and then ALB sends HTTP data to auto-scaled target group of ECS tasks
-- Maybe we want to use SSL directly onto an EC2 instance
+- Maybe you want to use SSL directly onto an EC2 instance
     - TCP to NLB, and route requests to EC2 instance level
     - HTTPS from NLB to EC2
         - Can setup user scripts on EC2 so that at boot time it retrieves SSL Certs from SSM Parameter Store, where Certs are protected by IAM permissions
     - This is risky
         - Storing certs on EC2's, those EC2s exposed to internet, IAM roels for getting plaintext SSL certs, etc...
-    - We can have the exact same architecture, except we replace SSM Parameter store with CloudHSM, and we use CloudHSM to do SSL offloading
+    - you can have the exact same architecture, except you replace SSM Parameter store with CloudHSM, and you use CloudHSM to do SSL offloading
         - SSL PK never leavs HSM device
         - CPU on EC2 doesn't get used to do decryption
         - Must setup a Cryptographic User (CU) on the CloudHSM device